TRaSH-Guides/Guides/docs/Hardlinks/How-to-setup-for/Unraid.md

 !!! info

-    The reason why we use `/data/usenet/` for the usenet client is because it only needs access to the usenet files.
-In the usenet software settings, you’ll need to reconfigure paths and you can sort into sub-folders like `/data/usenet/{tv|movies|music}`.
+    The reason we use `/data/usenet/` for the usenet client is because it only needs access to the usenet files.
+In the usenet software settings, you’ll need to reconfigure paths and can then sort into subfolders like `/data/usenet/{tv|movies|music}`.

 {! include-markdown "../../../includes/hardlinks/docker-tree-usenet.md" !}